primeqa/primeqa/README.md

-This logo is adapted from [this](https://commons.wikimedia.org/wiki/File:One_Ring_Blender_Render.png) image and is shared under the
+This logo is adapted from [this](https://commons.wikimedia.org/wiki/File:One_Ring_Blender_Render.png) image from Wikipedia and is shared under the
 [Creative Commons Attribution-Share Alike 4.0 International](https://en.wikipedia.org/wiki/en:Creative_Commons) license.